-The online/blended Doctor of Health Administration degree program will develop interprofessional leaders who will shape the direction of health care.
-By offering courses ranging from epidemiology to health policy or strategic change management, graduates of this program will be prepared to assume leadership roles in academe, health care practice, or health care administration.
+The Doctor of Health Administration degree program will develop interprofessional leaders who will shape the direction of health care.
+By offering courses ranging from epistemology to health policy or strategic change management, graduates of this program will be prepared to assume leadership roles in academia, health care practice, or health care administration.

-The doctor of health administration, offered across nine semesters, is devised for, but not limited to, part-time, non-traditional students.
+The Doctor of Health Administration, offered across nine semesters, is designed for, but not limited to, part-time, non-traditional students.
 Online coursework is the primary method of content delivery with minimal face-to-face mandatory on-campus sessions.

 Following satisfactory completion of all requirements, students will be awarded the Doctor of Health Administration degree from the University of Mississippi.
 Degree and accreditation information can be found here.